Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-2300+ services for activation;
+- 2300+ services for activation;
-Numbers from 182 countries;
+- Numbers from 182 countries;
-Number rental from 1 hour to 90 days;
+- Number rental from 1 hour to 90 days;
-All possible services are available for number rental, numbers from 23 countries;
+- All possible services are available for number rental, numbers from 23 countries;
-Telegram bot for receiving SMS messages (authorization via API Key, which is available in your personal account);
+- Telegram bot for receiving SMS messages (authorization via API Key, which is available in your personal account);
-API for mass and automated work with accounts;
+- API for mass and automated work with accounts;
-There is a PC application through which you can use the service.
+- There is a PC application through which you can use the service;

 ## PVACodes